 Outside of work, I enjoy watching movies, reading and spending time at the cottage.
 Whether I am kayaking, wakeboarding, swimming or boating, there is something that draws me to the water and I am happiest when I am near it.
 I practice yoga, love to hike, play guitar, repurpose items, wood-work and cook.

 When I was deciding on post-secondary subjects to study, I wasn’t aware of careers in Arboriculture.
 Growing up in a rural area, I loved spending time outdoors and physical activity.
-These characteristics moved me to attend Georgian College in Ontario, Canada, for Snow Resort Operations.
+These characteristics moved me to study Snow Resort Operations.
 Shortly after receiving my diploma, my creative mind took me to obtain another a diploma in Business Marketing.

-Before I became an employee of Davey Tree I was working in an office and found myself wanting a change.
-A career in Arboriculture was attractive because I knew I would be spending my days outside, stimulating my mind and remaining physically active.
-From there I did some research and found myself applying for positions.
+Before I became an employee of Davey Tree I was working in an office.
+I found myself wanting a change.
+A career in Arboriculture was attractive because I knew I would be spending my days outside.
+I would also be stimulating my mind and remaining physically active.
+I did some research and applied for positions.
 Although my experience was limited, I was confident my passion for the industry and willingness to learn would make me a valuable employee.

 Since working for Davey Tree I have participated in many courses online, in the classroom and in the field.
 Currently, I am in the third year of my apprenticeship.
 After I have completed my required hours in the field, I will challenge the industry exams to become a certified Arborist.
 My parents, friends and colleagues have all influenced my decisions relating to my career.
 Without their support I wouldn’t be where I am today.
 They taught me to be confident and follow my dreams.